Top Menu

 wooden ceiling planks on powder room ceiling

-Installing a new ceiling treatment in a powder room is one simple way to revamp and bring lots of style to a usually small room.
+Installing a new ceiling treatment in a powder room is a simple way to revamp and add style to a usually small room.

-The makeover of our powder room got a green light after postponing it for almost a decade, you can check my previous post where I described the sad condition of this room right HERE.
+The makeover of our powder room got the green light after we postponed it for almost a decade.
+You can check my previous post where I described the sad condition of this room right HERE.

 ceiling makeover